cyberbotics/competition-template/README.md

 The supervisor controller is the special controller that is used to evaluate your controller's performance.
 You can look at its source code to understand more in detail how your controller will be evaluated.
-However, you should make modifications only in the main robot controller directory, as only this directory is taken into consideration during the evaluation process, all the other files being taken from the benchmark organizer repository.
+However, you should make modifications only in [your robot controller directory](../../tree/main/controllers/edit_me), as only this directory is taken into consideration during the evaluation process, all the other files being taken from the benchmark organizer repository.

 Your controller is evaluated in a [Docker container](https://www.docker.com/resources/what-container/).
 If your robot controller has dependencies, such as some specific libraries, python modules or a complete ROS framework, be sure to update the [controller_Dockerfile](controller_Dockerfile) to include all these dependencies.
 The default Webots Docker container includes the tools needed to run and compile simple C, C++ and Python controllers.